isotopp/isotopp.github.io/_posts/2020-01-17-rolling-back-a-rollout.md

 A typical conversation that happened similarly more than once is Kees asking somebody: "I haven't seen you before.
 Are you new?"
 "Yes, of course.
 I started 3 weeks ago."
 "And", Kees would ask, in one way or the other, "did you break production already?"
 The newbie would of course answer "No, of course not!" and get the usual response "So what am I paying you for?".

-The moral in this is that errors and downrtimes are a part of doing business.
+The moral in this is that errors and downtimes are a part of doing business.
 Of course we would like to have infrastructure where these things do not happen, or minimise impact, but velocity and risk taking are a thing of value to a fast company.
 By having an error budget (the integral between the predicted income and the actual income) and checking that things are within the error budget, management has a control that allows them to check on the state of the engineering culture.
 If we are over the error budget, we probably need to look at our ways, and the state of our education and practice.
 If we are under error budget a lot, we are probably not moving fast enough and are too risk averse.

 All the instrumentation around this - CI/CD, dev and staging, experiment framework and observability framework - exist to make better use of the error budget and get most out of our invest into corporate improvement and organisational learning.